nju04zq/lianjia_crawler/doc/prerequisite_windows.md

 # Install MySQL
 1. Goto [MySQL official website](http://dev.mysql.com/downloads/mysql/), select platform as *"Microsft Windows"*, and download the MSI Installer, get a file like *"mysql-installer-web-community-5.7.13.0.msi"*.
 2. Execute the installer, choose MySQL Server on installing.
 On setting phase, enable it on system startup.
+Also remember the password you set for root.
+You need to update it into the configuration file *lianjia\_crawler\_conf.py* later.

 # Install Pip
 Pip should have already been installed with Python.
-It's path is *C:\Python27\Scripts\pip.exe* (depending on where you have installed Python).
+It's path is *"C:\Python27\Scripts\pip.exe"* (depending on where you have installed Python).

 # Install Python Modules
 1. Install bs4 with *"pip install bs4"*.
 2. Install requests with *"pip install requests"*.
-3. Install MySQLdb, vivist [pypi](https://pypi.python.org/pypi/MySQL-python/1.2.5), download the Win32 exe version.
+3. Install MySQLdb, visit [pypi](https://pypi.python.org/pypi/MySQL-python/1.2.5), download the Win32 exe version.
 Then execute it.

 # Apache server
 1. Download *"Apache 2.4 VC9"* version from [Apache Haus](https://www.apachehaus.com/cgi-bin/download.plx), get a file like *"httpd-2.4.23-x86.zip"*.